NDCB/ndcb.github.io/README.md

 `npm start`

-Preview the website as it would be compiled.
-Links made to documents in the website's default locale will be broken, as their leading locale path will have been removed:
+Preview the website as it would be when compiled.
+Links made to documents in the website's default locale will be broken, as their leading locale path will have been removed.
+It should also be noted that in this mode, advertisements and analytics scripts will be run on pages they are intended to be in production mode:

 `npm run preview`